 A business owner's policy, or BOP, is a cost-effective way for RNs, LPNs, and other nursing professionals to combine commercial property insurance with a general liability insurance policy.

 Most states require workers' comp for nursing businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-Professional liability insurance, also called malpractice insurance, covers legal expenses if a patient files a lawsuit against a nurse for an error like administering the wrong medication.
+Professional liability coverage, also called medical malpractice insurance, covers attorney's fees and other expenses if a patient sues a nurse for an error, such as administering the wrong medication.

 Most states require commercial auto insurance for vehicles owned by a nurse's business.
 It helps cover the cost of an accident involving your business vehicle.